nafisalam/assignment-sojern/README.md

 6. util : It has the version check code file and other files related to the application.

 7. tmp : It has the ok file.

+Prerequisite:

+1. Install Go library in you system.
+2. Setup the Go path.

 Instructions to run the application locally: